Skip over main navigation

 Expand

-In her role as Fundraising and Communications Manager, Amy focuses on building relationships with Access Sport’s supporters and bringing people closer to the charity’s work.
+In her role as Corporate Partnerships Manager, Amy focuses on building relationships with Access Sport’s supporters and bringing people closer to the charity’s work.

 As a corporate partnerships specialist, Amy has spent over 10 years developing purpose-driven partnerships between charities and organisations from a variety of industry sectors.
 She is passionate about creating partnerships that help companies meet their business objectives whilst also having a positive impact in the community.